camillemonet/Brava/README.md

 * Create completed activities to keep track of their progress
 * Optionally associate an activity with a route depending on the type of exercise

 Activities and routes can be updated or deleted if needed, and can be shown in the users' feed or routes index page respectively.
-Completed activities are shown through the feed page (shown below).
+The demo user's completed activities are shown on their feed below.

 ![Create Route Image](https://github.com/camillemonet/images/blob/master/feed.png)

-Created routes are displayed on the routes index page.
+Their created routes are displayed on the routes index page.

 ![Create Route Image](https://github.com/camillemonet/images/blob/master/routes_index.png)